yanshika-sharma/Learnova/README.md

 AI-based quiz & test

 Study planning:
-Learnova will ask you to tell it the subject, study hours and the topics , then it will generate a planner seeking your permission about how many hours you have to study about that ceratin topic in a day.
+Learnova will ask you to tell it the subject, study hours and the topics , then it will generate a planner seeking your permission about how many hours you have to study about that ceratin topic in a day..